Brenda Smith Myles, PhD

 Michael John Carley

-Michael John Carley is the Founder of GRASP, a School Consultant in Wisconsin, and the author of “Asperger’s From the Inside-Out” (Penguin/Perigee, 2008), “The Last Memoir of Asperger Syndrome” (TBD), and numerous articles.
-He is also at work on “Unemployed on the Autism Spectrum,” and “Why Am I Afraid of Sex?’
+Michael John Carley is the Founder of GRASP, a School Consultant in Wisconsin, and the author of “Asperger’s From the Inside-Out” (2008), “Unemployed on the Autism Spectrum” (2016), and numerous articles.
+He is also at work on “Why Am I Afraid of Sex?’
 Building Sexual Confidence in the Autism Spectrum…and Beyond!”
-(JKP, 2016).
+(Jessica Kingsley).
 In 2000, he and one of his two sons were diagnosed with Asperger’s Syndrome.

 Barbara Bissonnette is a certified coach and the principal of Forward Motion Coaching.
 Barbara specializes in career development coaching and workplace advocacy for individuals with Asperger’s Syndrome (and similar autism spectrum profiles) and Nonverbal Learning Disorder.
 She also offers consultation and training for organizations on how to utilize the skills of employees with Asperger’s Syndrome and other social, communication, and executive function challenges.
 Barbara is the author of “The Complete Guide to Getting a Job for People with Asperger’s Syndrome” and “The Asperger’s Syndrome Workplace Survival Guide: A Neurotypical’s Secrets for Success“.